mcavallo-git/Coding/vmware/VMware ESXi - CoreDump, SwapFile-ScratchFile (create, set, migrate between datastores).md

 <!-- ------------------------------------------------------------ -->

 ***
-# ESXi > Configure CoreDump to use target Datastore
+# ESXi > Configure coredump to use target Datastore
 - Run the following via SSH on the ESXi host:
 ```bash
 if [[ 1 -eq 1 ]]; then